open-sauced/pizza-verse/README.md

 ## Keeping Branch Up to Date and Resolving Merge Conflicts

-Merge conflicts are something you'll commonly encounter when contributing to an open source project.
-They usually occur when there are changes on the same line(s) in the same file(s) from two different branches.

-Since the main purpose in this repository is to add a new item to the `pizza-facts-&-trivia.md`, `pizza-recipes.md` and `regional-pizza.md` files, there is a chance that you will encounter merge conflicts that you need to resolve before your pull request (PR) can be merged.
-It happens when maintainers have merged PRs before yours while you're working on your changes or waiting for your PR to be reviewed.
+Merge conflicts occur when there are changes on the same line(s) in the same file(s) from two different branches.
+Since the main purpose in this repository is to add a new item to the `pizza-facts-&-trivia.md`, `pizza-recipes.md`, and `regional-pizza.md` files, there is a chance that you will encounter and need to resolve conflicts because maintainers might have merged PRs before yours while you're working on your changes or waiting for your PR to be reviewed.

 In this section, we will walk you through how to keep your branch up to date and how to resolve conflicts.